-Skin camouflage is best described as the application of highly pigmented creams, that are designed to effectively mask skin discolouration and/or scarring.
+Skin camouflage is best described as the application of highly pigmented creams, that are designed to effectively mimic the unaffected skin colour whilst covering discolouration and/or scarring.
 Skin camouflage products are matched to normal skin colour and are significantly different from ordinary cosmetics.
 When correctly applied, the products are water resistant, allowing you to swim without the fear of the product washing off.
-Despite the manufacturer's claims, no skin camouflage product should be considered as totally "rub-proof"; there may be some transfer onto clothing, furnishings and bed linen, which can usually be removed by normal household cleansers.
+Despite the manufacturer's claims, no skin camouflage product should be considered as totally "rub-proof"; there may be some transfer onto clothing, furnishings, and bed linen, which can usually be removed by normal household cleansers.

-The camouflage should be removed daily using a soap substitute (cleansing cream) or toilet soap and water.
-This allows you to inspect the skin for any changes to the condition and allows topical medication and emollients to be applied
+The camouflage should be removed daily using a soap or soap substitute (cleansing cream) and water.
+This allows you to inspect the skin for any changes to the condition and allows topical medication, sun protection, and emollients to be applied.